DryPerspective/C_Builder_Extras/README.md

 * Contracts - Function contract assertions to provide more powerful error checking
 * Convert - A generic type conversion function which converts between built-in, standard library, and VCL types.
 * Defer - A tool to defer the evaluation of certain expressions until the exit of the current scope.
+* Source Location - An emulation of `std::source_location` to track a given location in source code, with caller-based semantics which will work on most modern compilers